vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 You can preview .rst files as `conf.py` is at the root folder, and the default HTML output folder is `_build/html`.

 # Linter Settings
-The linter support wraps `restructuredtext-lint`.
+The linter support wraps `doc8`.

 ## Executable Path
-It expects `restructuredtext-lint` Python module to be installed and already added to the path.
+It expects `doc8` Python module to be installed and already added to the path.
 If it is installed but cannot be found, add the path to your preferences as seen below,
 ```
 {
     "restructuredtext.linter.executablePath": "PathToExecutable"